Fierce Representation

 The statute of limitations is the amount of time you have after an accident or injury to file a claim or lawsuit.
 The statute of limitations is determined by the state where your injury happened.
 If your injury occurred in Missouri, you have five years to file a negligence claim; however, if you were injured in Kansas, you must file your negligence claim within two years.

-Do You Need a Kansas City Premises
+Do You Need a Premises Liability Lawyer?

 Complex legal issues frequently arise in premises liability cases.
 Many cases cannot be settled without filing a lawsuit.
 It is always in your best interests as an injury victim to seek experienced legal counsel.
 Conduct your research and choose the best Kansas City personal injury attorney for your specific needs.
 Most personal injury lawyers provide free consultations and do not charge you if you do not win your case.
 Hiring a knowledgeable, experienced attorney can have a significant impact on the outcome of your case.